KnoWhiz/DeepTutor/pipeline/science/features_lab/claude_code_integration_test/README_CLAUDE_INTEGRATION.md

 4. **`generate_follow_up_questions()`** - For generating follow-up questions

 All these functions will automatically use Claude Code once you set `llm_source='anthropic'` in the configuration.

+## Proxy Integration

+The proxy server allows you to:

+- Use Claude Code API format but route to OpenAI/other providers
+- Reduce costs by using cheaper models
+- Maintain the same Claude Code interface
+- Switch between different providers easily

+For detailed proxy setup and usage, see [PROXY_SETUP.md](PROXY_SETUP.md).